tverlaan/open-in-vscode/README.md

   * Open or clone the project in VS code on Github, Gitlab & Bitbucket
   * Open Bitbucket PR in VS code when viewing a specific PR
-  * Open "start work on Jira issue" in VS code (from there easily open the ticket)
+  * Open Jira issue in VS code
-  * Directly opening Jira issue is [pending](https://bitbucket.org/atlassianlabs/atlascode/pull-requests/965)

 ## Requirements